 Prevents Heart Diseases

 One of the most important qualities of buckwheat is its high levels of phytonutrients, particularly flavonoids.
-These important compounds extend the functionality of vitamin-C and act as antioxidants within the body, which seek out and eliminate dangerous free radicals, the chemical byproduct of cell metabolism that is known to cause diseases like cancer and heart disease.
-Rutin, one of the most important flavonoids found in buckwheat, actually lowers the amount of LDL cholesterol in the blood, and keep platelets from clotting, which can lead to atherosclerosis, heart attack, and stroke.
+These important compounds act as antioxidants within the body, which seek out and eliminate dangerous free radicals, the chemical byproduct of cell metabolism that is known to cause diseases like cancer and heart disease.
+Rutin, one of the most important flavonoids found in buckwheat, lowers the amount of LDL (bad) cholesterol in the blood, and keep platelets from clotting, which can lead to atherosclerosis, heart attack, and stroke.
 Rutin also increases the level of HDL (good) cholesterol, which further reduces chances of cardiovascular disease.

-People with diabetes that are unfamiliar with buckwheat now have another tool in the complex and constant management of that disease.
-The high level of dietary fiber in buckwheat is certainly one of the reasons why it helps diabetic patients, because it significantly lowers the amount of blood sugar, and does so very quickly as well, sometimes in as little as 1-2 hours.
-Buckwheat was shown to have a stronger effect on this than regular wheat flour.
+Diabetics who are unfamiliar with buckwheat now have another tool in the complex and constant management of the disease.
+The high level of dietary fiber is certainly one of the reasons why it helps diabetic patients, because it significantly lowers the amount of blood sugar, and does so very quickly as well, sometimes in as little as 1-2 hours.
+Flour made from buckwheat was shown to have a stronger effect than regular wheat flour.

 This blood glucose-lowering effect stems from the presence of a compound called chiro-inositol, found in buckwheat.
-This is actually a vital secondary messenger for insulin signal transduction.
-Basically, chiro-inositol mimics the appearance and chemical functionality of insulin and makes them more sensitive to insulin presence.
-This has proven very beneficial for patients who have Type 1 Diabetes, and further research is being done on other types of diabetes.
+Chiro-inositol mimics the appearance and chemical functionality of insulin and makes you more sensitive to insulin presence.
+This has proven very beneficial for that with type 1 diabetes, and further research is being done on other types of diabetes.
 Furthermore, buckwheat, along with other types of whole grains are great sources of magnesium, which is an essential part of nearly 300 enzymes in the human body, including those that affect the body’s use of glucose and insulin formation and release.
-High levels of magnesium have been associated with a reduced risk of Type 2 diabetes, so buckwheat has both major types covered!
+High levels of magnesium have been associated with a reduced risk of type 2 diabetes, so buckwheat has both major types covered!

 Boosts Immune System

 Buckwheat has a long list of attributes, and its impact on the immune system is one of the most important!
-We have mentioned the importance of scavenging free radicals in an effort to protect the body from a variety of diseases, and buckwheat has antioxidant components which are excellent at finding and eliminating free radicals, such as tocopherols, phenolic acid, selenium, and flavonoids.
-All of these compounds are found in high levels in the extract of buckwheat seed, far higher than in other grains or comparable seeds.
-They boost the activity of other antioxidants like vitamin-C and protect the organ systems from free radicals, such as eliminating the presence of LDL cholesterol, or binding with neural receptor sites so free radicals are unable to.
+We have mentioned the importance of scavenging free radicals in an effort to protect the body from a variety of diseases, and buckwheat has antioxidant components such as tocopherols, phenolic acid, selenium, and flavonoids, which are excellent at finding and eliminating free radicals.
+All these compounds are found in high levels in the extract of buckwheat seed, far higher than in other grains or comparable seeds.
+They boost the activity of other antioxidants like vitamin C and protect the organ systems from free radicals, such as eliminating the presence of LDL cholesterol or binding with neural receptor sites so free radicals are unable to.

 Reduces Risk of Gallstones

-Buckwheat is rich in insoluble fiber, which we have already mentioned, which also means that it greatly decreases the chances of developing gallstones!
-Insoluble fiber not only increases transit time of food through the digestive tract, but also reduces the need for excess secretion of bile acids.
-When too much bile acid is created, the chances of developing gallstones is much higher, so a steady intake of insoluble fiber in the diet can protect your gallbladder!
-Most research has thus far been done on animals, but early research on humans has also shown a positive correlation.
+Buckwheat is rich in insoluble fiber, which also means that it greatly decreases the chances of developing gallstones.
+Insoluble fiber not only increases transit time of food through the digestive tract but also reduces the need for excess secretion of bile acids.
+When too much bile acid is created, the chances of developing gallstones is much higher, so a steady intake of insoluble fiber can protect your gallbladder.

 Prevents Asthma Attacks

-The magnesium and vitamin E levels in buckwheat are both strong enough to support the claim that buckwheat protects children from developing asthma.
+The magnesium and vitamin E levels in buckwheat are both strong enough to say that buckwheat protects children from developing asthma.
 Studies show that children who don’t receive high levels of grains or grain-like foods are much more likely to develop asthma because they are deficient in certain anti-inflammatory nutrients, like vitamin E and magnesium.

 Improves Bone Health

-Buckwheat is rich in selenium and zinc, both of which are essential trace minerals that the body needs to form strong bones and to continue to regrow damaged or degraded bones as we age.
-Also, selenium benefits the strength of teeth and nails as well!
+Buckwheat is rich in selenium and zinc, both of which are essential trace minerals that the body needs for strong bones, teeth, and nails.

-Buckwheat is very high in iron content, and this vital element is one of the key components in the formation of red blood cells.
+Buckwheat is very high in iron content, and this is one of the key components in the formation of red blood cells.
 A deficiency in iron can lead to anemia, which is a complicated condition characterized by fatigue, cognitive slowness, headaches, and even other, more serious side effects.
-Adding buckwheat to your diet can eliminate your chances of anemia and keep your blood flowing!

-Since buckwheat is not a wildly common alternative in some parts of the world, it is possible that you have never encountered it before, and have an unknown allergy to it.
+Since buckwheat is not a wildly common crop in some parts of the world, it is possible that you have never encountered it before, and have an unknown allergy to it.
 Some people can also develop an allergy to buckwheat after prolonged exposure.
-Speak to your doctor before adding any new foods to your diet in a consistent way, and be aware that buckwheat can definitely be an allergen to some people.
+Speak to your doctor before adding any new foods to your diet.
 The allergic reactions can be serious, ranging from a runny nose and some intestinal discomfort to anaphylactic shock and death.
 Just be careful, and stay healthy!